act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Failed Example 2

-The `td` element has a `headers` attribute referring to it's own ID.
+The `td` element has a `headers` attribute referring to its own ID.

 ```html
 <table>